Kendrick Clancy: Professional career

-Clancy was drafted by the Steelers in the third round in 2000 and played for them for four years.
+Clancy was selected by the Steelers in the third round in 2000 and played for them for four years.
 After his time with the Steelers, he signed with the Giants, where he played for one year, followed by a year with the Cardinals.
 He then signed with the Saints in 2007.
 In 2009, he began the season as a projected starter, but injured his knee in the opening game, thus played in only 2 games, ending up on the injured reserve list while the team won Super Bowl XLIV.
 He was an unrestricted free agent after the 2009 season, but the Saints re-signed him on August 30, 2010.
 He was released 5 days later.